« Go Back

 Maths and English will be assessed through course work, controlled assessment and final exam.

 Your attendance will be monitored with expectations that it is maintained above 95% at all times.

 Are there any additional costs or specialist equipment required?

 You will need to have a uniform that is worn every day and when you are on work experience.
-The minimum expectation for uniform is that you wear a plain black T-shirt or polo shirt and sweatshirt etc. DC Uniforms can be purchased for £50.
+The minimum expectation for uniform is that you wear a plain black top: t-shirt, polo shirt, sweatshirt etc. DCG-branded uniforms can be purchased for £50.

-All learners must have a tablet or laptop to aid them with their studies.
+All learners will benefit from having their own tablet or laptop to aid them with their studies.

 There may be additional costs incurred for selected trips or visits.

 Depending on availability, there may be residential trips linked to your assessments - in such instances these would not incur additional costs.

 For applicants from outside the region or who travel over distance, the College has residential accommodation if required.